OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

-We simplify the estimate by considering only the feature descriptors, which constitute the largest portion of the map.
-With $N$ reference images, $M$ maximum number of extracted features per image, and $D$-dimensional descriptors at half-precision ($2$ bytes/dim), the map size is $N \times 2DM$ bytes.
-For methods using structure-free maps, the stored JPEG images constitute the vast majority of the map's data.
-The map size is $N \times (3WHC)$ bytes, where $W$ and $H$ are image dimensions and $C$ is the average JPEG compression ratio.
-Table~\ref{tab:exp_rpe_the_map_size} reports the theoretical storage sizes for our method and HLoc-based approaches.
-We also compare theoretical and empirical map sizes for three selected scenes in Table~\ref{tab:exp_rpe_map_size_theory_vs_real}.
-Our method consistently achieves a much lower storage requirement.
-Note that HLoc's empirical size is lower than theoretical estimates due to sparse feature extraction in texture-less scenes, though this comes at the cost of localization precision.
-Finally, while 3D GFMs introduce a fixed overhead for model weights (\eg $2.6$GB for MASt3R), this cost is independent of scale, making our solution increasingly efficient as the map grows.
+Following \cite{brachmann2023accelerated}, we estimate the theoretical map size to assess the compactness of our representation.
+Our method stores only resized RGB images, whereas HLoc-based maps additionally require a 3D point cloud, per-point feature descriptors, covisibility information, and a visual vocabulary. \bt{ Considering only feature descriptors, the largest portion of the map, with $N$ reference images, $M$ the maximum features per image, and $D$-dimensional descriptors at half-precision ($2$ bytes per dimension), the map size is $N \times 2DM$ bytes.
+For landmark-free maps, stored JPEG images dominate, giving $N \times 3WHC$ bytes, where $W$ and $H$ are the image dimensions and $C$ is the average JPEG compression ratio.
+Tab.~\ref{tab:exp_rpe_the_map_size} reports theoretical sizes for our method and HLoc-based approaches, and Tab.~\ref{tab:exp_rpe_map_size_theory_vs_real} compares theoretical and empirical sizes for three scenes.
+Our method requires far less storage.
+HLoc's empirical size falls below its theoretical estimate due to sparse feature extraction in texture-less scenes, at the cost of localization precision.
+Finally, while 3D GFMs introduce a fixed model-weight overhead (\eg $2.6$GB for MASt3R), this cost is independent of scale, making our solution more efficient as the map grows.}